JRinderer/LUSCC/Notes.md

 )        )
 {        {

 And if that's the case, how far down do we want to track that?
+It might be possible to hanlde this in the parser.
+However it might also make the parsers job easier if the scanner can identify functions for it and label; perhaps even going as far as labeling the start of a function, and the end;